 Maintain one full-time (FTE) CEU member that devotes 100% of his total activities to New Entrant Onsite and Offsite Safety Audits.
-Additionally, utilize three (3) part-time auditors to assist in the support of this program.
+Additionally, utilize one (1) part-time auditor to assist in the support of this program.
 In addition, all auditors will be required to provide educational assistance which includes presenting corrective action procedures for those who fail their Safety Audits.
 Finally, ensure that all auditors can maintain the necessary certifications required to conduct Safety Audits and Commercial Motor Vehicle Inspections.
+There will not be any issues completing safety audits in a timely manner.
 All auditors are primarily responsible for locating and scheduling each carrier involved in the program.
 Auditors will complete each review and deliver completed packages to the local FMCSA office.